Frequently Asked Questions for Alumni

 When should I return home?

-For Cohorts 1 – 9: please plan to depart on April 26 or April 27, 2026.
+- For Cohorts 1 – 9: please plan to depart on April 26 or April 27, 2026.
 Departing prior to April 26, 2026, may result in the forfeiture of the $250 USD deposit.
-Final check-out for all hotels is by 11.00 a.m.
+Final check-out for all hotels is by 11:00 a.m.
 CST on April 27, 2026.

-For Cohort 10: please be prepared to check out by 11.00 a.m.
+- For Cohort 10: please be prepared to check out by 11:00 a.m.
 CST on April 26, 2026.

 How many vacation/personal days do I need to request from work in order to attend?

-We encourage you to complete the flight booking process once you are sure of your schedule to attend the event.
-If there is a need to change the flight after it is booked, alumni must inform lIE immediately via SSP-Stipends@iie.org to determine next steps.
-Changes must be made via IIE, and any associated fees will be your responsibility.
-Please note that lIE reserves the right to revoke the ticket should flight itinerary changes lead to travel misaligning with the 10-Year Global Alumni Reunion, defined as arriving after 11:59 p.m.
+If there is a need to change the flight after booking, alumni must inform IIE immediately.
+Changes must be made via IIE by calling the number below, and any associated fees will be your responsibility.
+Please note that IIE reserves the right to revoke the ticket should flight itinerary changes lead to travel misaligning with the 10-Year Global Alumni Reunion, defined as arriving after 11:59 p.m.
 CST on April 22 or departing before April 26.

 What if I need to arrive late or depart early?